raashidsalih/churn-pipeline/README.md

-﻿# Customer Churn Data Pipeline
+﻿# Customer Churn Analytics Platform

-An end to end data pipeline that models and visualizes customer churn.
-The project blends together concepts from data engineering, analytics engineering, and MLOps.
+An end to end analytics platform that models and visualizes customer churn.
+The project blends together concepts from data engineering, analytics engineering, and MLOps. (please refer to the mlops branch for latest changes)

 ![Dashboard Preview](https://github.com/raashidsalih/churn-pipeline/blob/main/assets/dashboard.png)
 # Overview